software-tools-books/js4ds/_en/vis.md

 - "Some applications will use `require` for server-side code and `import` for client-side code."
 ---

-Tables are great, but visualizations are often more effective---if they're well designed and your audience is sighted, that is.
+Tables and lists are great, but visualizations are often more effective---if they're well designed and your audience is sighted, that is.
 There are even more ways to visualize data in the browser than there are front-end toolkits for JavaScript.